Bass management

-The fundamental principle of bass management (also called LFE crossover) in surround sound replay systems is that bass content in the incoming signal, irrespective of channel, should be directed only to loudspeakers capable of reproducing it, whether the latter are the main system loudspeakers or one or more subwoofers.
+The fundamental principle of bass management (also called LFE crossover) in surround sound reproduction systems is to route bass content in the incoming signal, irrespective of channel, to loudspeakers capable of reproducing it, whether the latter are the main system loudspeakers or one or more subwoofers.

 Mapping

 Typical layout of loudspeakers in a 5.1 home theater loudspeaker system.

 Block diagram of a 5.1 channel bass management system, with nominal filtering characteristics.

 There are notation differences between the pre-bass-managed signal and after it has passed through the bass manager.
 For example, when using 5.1 surround sound: